dionyziz/arbitrum/docs/sol_contract_docs/md_docs/arb-bridge-eth/rollup/facets/RollupAdminFacet.md

 ### `pause()` (external)

-Pause interaction with the rollup contract
+Pause interaction with the rollup contract.
+The time spent paused is not incremented in the rollup's timing for node validation.

 ### `resume()` (external)